 - Having frequent eye exams

 El Camino Health doctors recommend eye exams every one to two years for people age 65 and older.
 If you have diabetes, that recommendation changes to every six months.
 Information obtained from eye exams helps your doctor to know if medical procedures or prescriptions are necessary.
-To find an ophthalmologist that meets your needs, or call 800-216-5556.
+Find an ophthalmologist that meets your needs.

 This article first appeared in the February 2017 edition of the HealthPerks newsletter.